jeffliu6068/GMMchisquare/README.md

 import pandas as np
-import matplotlib.pyplot as plt from GMMchisquare import GMMchisquare as GMM
+import matplotlib.pyplot as plt from GMMchisquare import GMMchisquare as GMM import time from tqdm import tqdm_notebook as tqdm

 input_data = pd.read_csv(
     r'C:\Users\xxx\xxx.csv',
-    index_col=[1],
+    index_col=[0],
     header=0,
     na_values='---')

 ```

+Insert your path name of your file in the C:\Users\xxx\xxx.csv.
+The path name of your file can be found by:

+Windows: copy the file path on the top bar of the file explorer
+MacOS: control + click your file, press on option to reveal copy xxx path name

 ### Measure the Background Threshold

+You can skip this step if the a-priori suggest that there isn't a background population in your method.
-We would want to understand whether there is a subpopulation of signals that is under the background (noise) threshold
+If a background population is assumed, we would want to understand whether there is a subpopulation of signals that is under the background (noise) threshold

 ```
 means, std, filt = GMM.GMM_modelingt('Microarray Expression Data' ,input_data,log2transform=True,
                       ,calc_back=True, calc_backpara= False)
 ```

-Now we have our mean and standard deviation of the background distribution, and the threshold seperating the two
+Now we have our mean and standard deviation of the background distribution, and the threshold seperating the two populations

 ### Remove Genes Below Background Threshold

+If you haven't done the step above, ignore this step.

 ```
 input_dataf = GMM.probe_filter(input_data,log2transform=True,filt=6.5924)
 ```

-Remember if we are log2-transforming our data here, we have to use a log2-transformed background threshold value
+Remember if we are log2-transforming our data here, we have to use a log2-transformed background threshold value for filt (filter threshold)

 ### Subcategorize Each Gene with *GMM.GMM_modelingt*